FlourishTemitope/Student-DBMS/README.md

-# STUDENT DATA MANAGEMENT SYSTEM
+# STUDENT DATABASE MANAGEMENT SYSTEM
 This project collects users (students) informations and stores it in a comma seperated values (csv) file.
 The Basic operations the code can perform are
 1. ADD STUDENT